 We are also responsible for the certified topographic survey, design of a permanent stormwater conveyance system, and a variety of permits.

 The plant is planned to assemble and deliver up to four planes per month, and may be upgraded to produce as many as eight.
-Production is expected to begin in February 2015, with the first planes delivered in early 2016.

 Breaking ground at the construction site in April 2013, Airbus CEO Fabrice Brégier said, “Building an A320 family assembly line in Mobile is truly groundbreaking for Airbus.
 Our customers need more aircraft that cut fuel burn, emissions and operating costs.
 With this assembly line we will be able to meet our customers’ needs at their doorstep, in addition to the worldwide demand for these efficient aircraft.
 When the line opens, we will be the only maker to assemble aircraft in Asia, Americas and Europe.”